-In addition, in the literature there is far more material that is descriptive of the personality disorders and damages to victims than there is sound advice about how to approach healing from having had contact with them.
+In addition, in the literature, there is far more material that is descriptive of the personality disorders and damages to victims than there is sound advice about how to approach healing from one's contact with them.
 The following structure is intended to move a victim to survivor status, and from survivor status to that of a skilled relationship warrior when confronted with any personality disordered individual.

 The traditional counsel is for victims to ‘end contact’ with their perpetrator, and while this is still very good advice, not all victims are able to simply end contact, especially if they are legally responsible to share custody of a child with the perpetrator.
-In any endeavor, formation of a basic framework from which to move forward is a useful and positive tool.
-This article will build that framework from which a victim might be able to elaborate upon for their recovery.
-For such framework tools to be effective, they need to simple enough for any non-professional (in psychology) to understand; the proposed recovery framework is divided into three sections.
-These sections can be addressed in any order, and probably are best done simultaneously.
+In any endeavor, the formation of a basic framework from which to move forward is a useful and positive tool.

-Education is a powerful tool for victims of personality disorder.
-In most cases, buy the time the victim becomes sick and tired of being sick and tired, they are well positioned to be open to education and the insight education can bring to their situation.
+Education is a powerful tool for victims of personality disorders.
+In most cases, by the time the victim becomes sick and tired of being sick and tired, they are well-positioned to be open to education and the insight education can bring to their situation.
 Many victims are completely startled to make the discovery that they are, in fact, victims of a personality disordered perpetrator; most never even knew that there was a word or diagnosis for the person abusing them.

 In addition, individuals with one of these described disorders will have varying, unique ways of expressing their disorder.
 Studying a perpetrators’ unique pattern of behaviors and the reactive-interactive dynamics of the perpetrator-victim pair is a necessary part of being able to learn to manage the personality disorder if a victim is in an unavoidable contact situation.